jackrwoods/avg_carbon_calc_user_time/README.md

 **A calculator for a calculator!**

-This script calculates the average session duration on the OSU Carbon Calculator.
+This script calculates the average session duration on the OSU Carbon Calculator (http://carbon.campusops.oregonstate.edu/).
 To use the script, you can either:
   A. Use the sample data.csv file provided, or
   B. Download the most recent data.csv file stored on the Carbon Calculator's server.